CodeSleeve/asset-pipeline/README.md

      'Asset' => 'Codesleeve\AssetPipeline\Asset',
 ```

 We need to make sure your environment is setup correctly because the Asset Pipeline caches assets differently on a production environment than the development environment.

-If you're unsure what to put here for your machine name then do a `dd(gethostname());` to find out.

 Inside `bootstrap/start.php`